Zaheer505/Deep-learning-using-Tensorflow-Lite-on-Raspberry-Pi/README.md

 - Another amazing project is focused on convolution network but the data is custom voice recordings .
 We will involve a little bit of electronics to show the output by controlling our multiple LEDs using own voice .

 - Unique learning point in this course is Post Quantization applied on Tensor flow models trained on Google Colab .
 Reducing size of models to 3 times and increasing inferencing speed up to 0.03 sec per input .

+- Note: This repo contains step by step approach to teach different things to students of our course.
+You may find some raw data / codes which are meant for learning purposes of students.

 ---
 ## Features
 - **Non Linear Trignometric Approximation**